-161. The specter of suicide has nevertheless become a central narrative among supporters of the affirmative treatment approach.
-Some advocates compare puberty suppression to cancer treatments, claiming that these interventions are as "life-saving" for gender-dysphoric youth as oncology treatments are for those afflicted with cancer.
+115. The specter of suicide has nevertheless become a central narrative among supporters of the affirmative treatment approach.
+Advocates for the "affirmative" approach compare puberty suppression to cancer treatments, claiming that these interventions are as "life-saving" for gender-dysphoric youth as oncology treatments are for those afflicted with cancer.
 However, the science behind claims that such treatments lead to sustained improvement in mental health-improvement that cannot possibly occur in its absence-is remarkably weak.
+Moreover, gender